From Ohio History Central

-From slavery's very beginning, some people had opposed it and wished to see it abolished.
-Before the late 1700s, many abolitionists were people who were currently slaves themselves or were former slaves who had gained their freedom.
-However, by the 1780s, abolitionists in Great Britain and the United States, where most enslaved people were African, began to include white people as well.
+As long as slavery existed, some opposed it and wished to see it abolished.
+Before the late 1700s, many abolitionists were currently slaves themselves or were former slaves who had gained their freedom.
+However, by the 1780s, other groups began to embrace the abolitionist cause, including people who were not of African descent.

 In North America, one of the earliest groups to speak out against slavery was the Society of Friends, also known as the Quakers.
 The Quakers believed in an Inner Light.
-According to their religious beliefs, a piece of God, the Inner Light, existed in all human beings.
+According to their religious beliefs a piece of God, the Inner Light existed in all human beings.
 Because God exists in all people, the Quakers opposed violence and war.
 During the late 1700s and the 1800s, the Society of Friends also protested against slavery.
-If God existed in all humans, how could another human, the Quakers pondered, own or whip a piece of God?
+If God existed in all humans, how could another human, the Quakers pondered, own a piece of God?

-Other white people also began to oppose slavery during the late 1700s in the United States.
-Unlike the Quakers, most of these people did not necessarily oppose slavery on religious grounds.
-Some white Americans contended that slave owners violated the principles that the Founding Fathers and the Declaration of Independence had established in 1776.
+Other whites began to oppose slavery during the late 1700s in the United States.
+Unlike the Quakers, most of them did not necessarily oppose slavery on religious grounds.
+Some whites in the U.S. contended that slave owners violated the principles that the Founding Fathers and the Declaration of Independence had established in 1776.
 They argued that whites were hypocrites for fighting for their own freedom from Great Britain during the American Revolution while keeping African Americans enslaved.
-White Americans were not creating a country where all people had the right to "life, liberty, and the pursuit of happiness."
+Whites in the U.S. were not creating a country where all people had the right to "life, liberty, and the pursuit of happiness."
 Many of these people believed that the young republic would fail if basic liberties were not guaranteed.

 At the same time, other whites, including some slave owners, began to believe that slavery was no longer cost effective.
 Many farmers in the South used slave labor to grow tobacco.
 By the 1770s, the tobacco market had become glutted due to over-production.
 In some cases, it began to cost the slave owners more money to grow the crop than they received when they sold it.
 Some farmers switched to grain crops, which did not require the same number of workers as the tobacco crop did.
 As a result of these factors, some whites began to believe that slavery would soon come to an end.